corlou/CorinaPelichowski_T1A3/README.md

 #### Feature 3: Card of the Day

 This gets a random card from the list in deck.py and returns it to the user.
-It does this with the python in-built function called "choice".
+It does this with the python in-built function called "choice" which loops through the tarot_cards list, selects one random card, and returns it to the user.

 #### Feature 4: Star Sign Information

 This was used with the Kerykeion package, specifically importing the KrInstance module.
+It takes three inputs from a user and returns their star sign information with the name, emoji, and the associated element.

 #### Feature 5: Print Star Chart

-This was also used with the Kerykeion package
+This was also used with the Kerykeion package, specifically the Report module.
+The user inputs the Day, Month, and Year (all of which have been given a range) and the Report Module returns a table to the user.
+There's room for expansion there's an option for the user can add other user inputs to view star chart compatibility (not implemented just yet).

 #### Feature 6: Next Full Moon

-This was used with the fullmoon python package
+This was used with the fullmoon python package, specifically the NextFullMoon module.
+A user puts in the request to the module to get the next full moon date and time and the module returns it to the user.

 #### Feature 7: Quit

-This stops the app and returns a message "Goodbye" with the crystal ball emoji.
+This stops the app and returns a message "Goodbye" with the crystal ball emoji by implementing the Python emoji package.

 ##### Error Handling: